ffmmulder/sarek_documentation/README.md

   config_profile_contact = 'Firstname Lastname'
   config_profile_url = 'https://www.umcutrecht.nl/'

-  save_reference = true
+  // When a reference is not yet downloaded it will be downloaded and saved save_reference = true

   // illumina iGenomes reference file paths on UMCU HPC igenomes_base = '/hpc/ubec/resources/igenomes/'
+  // genome used in this config
   genome = 'GRCh37'

   //keep mapped bams by default (preferable in case pipeline needs to be rerun)